Q: What is the Inflation Reduction Act?

 A: Yes, the Act extends and increases certain tax credits that are available to consumers who reduce energy use and emissions from their homes by investing in energy efficiency and renewable energy.

 Q: Can I claim a tax credit for eligible home improvements under the IRA?

 A: The Act reinstituted and increased the Energy Efficient Home Improvement Credit, which allows households to credit up to 30% of the cost of energy efficiency home upgrades against their taxes.
-Depending on the equipment or improvement made, this credit can total up to $1,200 per year for residential efficiency and electrification upgrades.
+Depending on the equipment or improvement made, this credit can total up to $3,200 per year for residential efficiency and electrification upgrades.
 Households are eligible for up to $1,200 per year for weatherization, including insulation and efficient windows and doors, as well as electrical panel upgrades installed in connection with a heat pump.
 Households can also claim an additional $2,000 for electric heat pumps and heat pump water heaters.
 The full credit is available for home improvements made starting in 2023.
 Please review our guide to IRA tax incentives, which the Mass Save Sponsors co-created with Rewiring America, to learn more about this tax credit.

 Q: Does the IRA offer tax credits for installing solar power, geothermal heat pumps, or battery storage systems?